 - 1 teaspoon (4g) vanilla extract or lemon juice

-- Prep: Preheat oven to 400.
-Line a baking sheet with parchment paper.
+- Preheat Oven: Preheat your oven to 400°F (200°C) and line a baking sheet with parchment paper.

-- Combine Ingredients: Using a wooden spoon, add the wet ingredients into the dry ingredients until just barely combined.
-Gently fold in the blueberries.1 cup (180g) blueberries
+- Combine Ingredients: Using a wooden spoon, gently add the wet ingredients to the dry ingredients until they are just barely combined.
+Be careful not to overmix.
+Then, gently fold in the blueberries.

-- Glaze (Optional): In a medium bowl, whisk together all of the glaze ingredients together.
-The glaze should be at a spreadable consistency.
-If the glaze is too thick, add a teaspoon of milk.
-Drizzle the glaze across the top.½ cup (90g) confectioners sugar, 1 tablespoon (15g) milk, 1 tablespoon (15g) heavy cream, 1 teaspoon (4g) vanilla extract or lemon juice
+- Glaze (Optional): In a medium bowl, whisk together all of the glaze ingredients until you achieve a spreadable consistency.
+If the glaze is too thick, you can add a teaspoon of milk to thin it.
+Once the scones have cooled to room temperature, drizzle the glaze across the top.